danpeig/freecommander_total7zip_installer/README.md

 * Run again to update 7-Zip library to the latest version (if available).
 * Automatic backup of the original configuration files before performing any changes.
 * Works with 32-bit and 64-bit versions of Free Commander XE.
-* No need to install 7-Zip on the device.
 * Open Source for maximum transparency.
 You can also use it to learn PowerShell :)

 ## Instructions